atomikpanda/nightfall/README.md

 * If you don't know what your doing or what `-release` and `-retain` do then just stick to being a user ;P
 * Don't write "hacky" code.
 * Use modern objective-c (don't use `#define str @""`, but use `NSString *const str = @"";`
-* Write each app extension in a different .xm file so it organized.
+* Write each app extension in a different .xm file so it's organized.
 * Any other questions contact me ([@atomikpanda](http://twitter.com/atomikpanda) on twitter).

 ---